493rd Fighter Squadron: F-35A Lightning II (2023–present)

 In January 2015, RAF Lakenheath was selected to host two squadrons of F-35A Lightning IIs.
 By 2021, the 493rd had been chosen to convert to the F-35A.
 Between September 2021 and April 2022, the 493rd FS divested its fleet of F-15C/Ds in preparation to re-equip and reactivate with the F-35A Lightning II.
 The Grim Reapers first F-35A, their flagship 19-5493, was delivered to RAF Lakenheath on 15 April 2022.
 The 493rd is expected to receive its full complement of F-35As by summer 2025, before achieving full operational capacity by the autumn.

 In June 2023, the 748th Aircraft Maintenance Squadron was inactivated including its subordinate elements the 493rd and 495th AMUs.
 On June 9, the 493rd Fighter Generation Squadron and the 495th Fighter Generation Squadron were activated as separate squadrons.

-In June 2025, twelve F-35A's from the Grim Reapers were deployed to the Middle East due to the tensions caused by the Israeli-Iranian conflict in the region.
+In June 2025, twelve F-35A's from the Grim Reapers were deployed to the Middle East due to the tensions caused by the Twelve-Day War between Israel and Iran in the region.